TsumiNa/meteor-aurelia/README.md

 }
 ```

-## Extensions
+## Conventions

-- Use `.es.js` for every javascript file that Aurelia will handle.
+- Use `.au.js` or `.au.ts` for every javascript file that Aurelia will handle.
-- Use `.tmpl.html` for every Aurelia Templates.
+- Use `.au.html` or `.au.jade` for every Aurelia Templates.

-- Typescript can be used too.
-Just `.ts` will work for typescript files.
+You can mix these things as your wish.